William B. Ogden: Personal life

 He married Marianna Tuttle Arnot (1825–1904).
 Marianna was the daughter of Scottish born John Arnot and Harriet (née Tuttle) Arnot.
 In New York, he named his home in the Highbridge, Bronx (named after the bridge now called Aqueduct Bridge over the Harlem River connecting Manhattan and the Bronx) Villa Boscobel.

 Ogden died at his home in the Bronx on Friday, August 3, 1877.
 The funeral was held August 6, 1877, with several prominent pallbearers including, Gouverneur Morris III, William A. Booth, Parke Godwin, Oswald Ottendorfer, William C. Sheldon, Martin Zborowski, and Andrew H. Green.
 He was interred at Woodlawn Cemetery, Bronx.

 Ogden, who had no children, left behind an estate valued at $10 million in 1877.
 Some of the money was used to fund a graduate school of science at the Old University of Chicago.
 Much was left to his niece Eleanor Wheeler, who married Alexander C. McClurg.

 Legacy

 Namesakes of William B. Ogden include a stretch of U.S. Highway 34, called Ogden Avenue in Chicago and its suburbs, Ogden International School of Chicago, which is located on Walton Street in Chicago, and Ogden Slip, a man-made harbor near the mouth of the Chicago River.
 Ogden Avenue in The Bronx is also named after him, as is Ogden, Iowa.
 The Arnot-Odgen Memorial Hospital, founded by his wife Mariana, also bears his namesake.
-Following his death, William B. Ogden left money to his hometown of Walton N.Y which was used for the construction of a library, completed in 1897, which bears his name, the William B. Ogden Free Library, and is still in use today.
+Following his death, William B. Ogden left money to his hometown of Walton, New York, which was used for the construction of a library, completed in 1897, which bears his name, the William B. Ogden Free Library, and is still in use today.

+A 1994 survey of experts on Chicago politics saw Ogden ranked as one of the ten best mayors in the city's history (up to that time).